Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Evaluation

 First, to measure \textit{\textbf{how often test suites fail to fully constrain program behavior}} in SWE-bench Verified, we count the number of program variants that survive the existing tests.
 Specifically, we report the number of surviving variants and the number of affected issues for each variant generation method, including operator-based mutation, LLM-based mutation, and their combination after deduplication.

 Second, to understand \textit{\textbf{why program variants survive}}, we analyze the types of behavioral gaps that allow them to pass existing tests.
 We first examine the distribution of surviving operator-based variants across mutation categories (Table~\ref{tab:semantic-survivors}) to identify which mutations are most likely to evade detection.
 For LLM-based surviving variants, whose changes are not constrained to predefined operators, we instead classify each surviving variant by its top-level modified AST node type following the previous method~\cite{pan2009toward} (Table~\ref{tab:llm_change_patterns}), to characterize the structural nature of changes that evade existing tests.
 We then conduct a qualitative analysis on a random 20\% sample of instances with surviving variants, following prior mutation-testing studies~\cite{straubinger2024empirical}.
-For each instance, two authors independently examine representative surviving variants, the reference patch, and the corresponding tests, and categorize the underlying behavioral gap.
-Disagreements are resolved through discussion, and we report Cohen's $\kappa$ to assess inter-rater agreement.
+The first author applies open coding to the representative surviving variants, the reference patch, and the corresponding tests to derive an initial set of categories with names and definitions.
+The second author then independently assigns each instance to these categories.
+We report Cohen's over the two independent label sets to quantify the reliability of this manual categorization, together with the number of disagreements, which are resolved through discussion, after which the category names and definitions are finalized.

 \textbf{Results and Discussions.} \textbf{\textit{77\% of SWE-bench Verified instances have at least one surviving program variant that passes all existing regression tests.}} Table~\ref{tab:test_weakness} reports the number of surviving program variants and affected instances for each mutation strategy.
 385 of 500 instances (77.0\%) contain at least one surviving program variant, showing that under-constrained tests are widespread in the benchmark rather than limited to a few edge cases.
 LLM-based mutation accounts for the majority, affecting 380 instances with 1,915 variants.
 Meanwhile, operator-based mutation affects 50 instances with 209 variants, of which 5 are not covered by LLM-based variants.
 LLM-based mutation also produces more variants per affected instance (5.0 vs 4.2), suggesting that it explores a broader space of behavioral deviation per issue.